zooko/smalloc/README.md

    (as long as the new size is less than the size of `smalloc`'s large
    slots: 4 MiB).

-I am hopeful that `smalloc` may achieve all six of these goals.
-If so, it may be a very useful tool for a lot of codebases!
+I am hopeful that `smalloc` may achieve all five of these goals.
+If so, it may turn out to be a very useful tool!

 XXX TODO: see if you can prove whether jumping straight to large slots on the first resize is or isn't a performance regression compared to the current technique of first jumping to the 32-byte slot size and only then jumping to the large slot size.
 If you can't prove that the current technique is substantially better in some real program, then switch to the "straight to large slots" alternative for simplicity.